The Ultimate Guide to Creating the Perfect Montessori Home for Your Growing Baby

 - Provide an art table for non-messy artwork, such as drawing or paper-and-paste projects.
 Keep colored pencils sharpened and stored in a box that is easy for your child to get to and carry around.

 - In addition to providing child-sized furniture, make sure your child can reach doorknobs and light switches without help.
-Light switches can be modified with extenders to allow your child to turn lights on and off independently, these are sold in most hardware stores.
+Light switches can be modified with extenders to allow your child to turn lights on and off independently, these are sold in most hardware stores and even online (on unclutterer).
 If you don’t want to do this, provide a sturdy step stool for your child to reach the light switch.

 - Hang a bulletin board low on the wall so your child can pin up her best pieces of artwork.
 Small shelves and tables also make good display areas.